Cottage Features + Highlights:

 We were unable to build in all features that would have delivered 100% accessibility for a number of reasons.
 Unfortunately, some access challenges were simply associated with the building being an older cottage situated at the top of a very steep hill.
 But, in the spirit of “Accessible Tourism“, we have provided the information to allow you to make the choice whether the cottage is accessible / suitable for your needs – see our Accessibility Guide covering wheelchair access, visual and allergy information.

-We don’t currently allow dogs (except Assistance Dogs).
+We don’t currently allow pets at the cottage, except Assistance Dogs.
 This is partly due to concerns about the local wildlife, and the Capercaillie Special Protected Area in the forest to the rear of the cottage.
+Partly also to ensure that the wild garden remains child-friendly.